SamoraPeter/PPD-Classwork-Celsius/README.md

 - It can be opened with Juypter Notebook / VS Code

 # Authors
-Creasted by : S. Peter
+Created by : S. Peter
 Student number : 25302657

 # Contact Information